-These tender and savory Italian-style turkey stuffed peppers are a favorite around here.
+These tender and savory Italian-style ground turkey stuffed peppers are a favorite around here.
 They are full of fennel-seasoned ground turkey and flavored with pizza sauce, and cheese – all nestled into a soft and delicious bell pepper to round up all that goodness.
 Perfect one dish meal and so easy to make-ahead or freeze for future nights when you just don’t feel like cooking.
 Make extra now and have them for later.

 This is a pizza-themed update to the more traditional old fashioned stuffed peppers!

-The main ingredients are turkey, vegetables, spices, herbs, and tomato sauce.
+The main ingredients are ground turkey, vegetables, spices, herbs, and tomato sauce.
 The beauty of this dish is it’s a make ahead dish whose flavor improves over time as the flavors mesh.

 Overview of Recipe